Exeter final hopes ended by ruthless La Rochelle

 Number eight Simmonds, one of the standout stars from that triumph, gave Exeter the perfect start by bursting over from close range.

 But the hosts, backed by a raucous crowd at a packed out Matmut Atlantique stadium, responded almost immediately.
-Left wing Raymond Rhule sped onto a deft kick into empty space, hacked on and dived over the line.
+Left wing Rhule sped onto a deft kick into empty space, hacked on and dived over the line.

 La Rochelle's giant pack took control of the game, dominating the scrum and the breakdown, and centre Sueteni's angled run through a gap in Exeter's defence put the hosts into the lead.